Louis Upton: Largest toy manufacturer in the Mid-West

 On February 20, 1928, the Upton Machine Co. announced a large contract to start mass production of light metal toys for the F.W.
 Woolworth and S. S. Kresge companies and several other large syndicate stores throughout the United States.
 To make room for the expansion in the toy manufacturing industry it sold its air rifle business to the All Metal Products Company of Detroit, Michigan.
-The same day Upton announced that the company planned to add from 100-150 men and women to their payroll.
+The same day Upton announced that the company planned to add from 100 to 150 men and women to their payroll.

-Over the following 30 days, the company re-arranged and equipped the old air rifle plant with dies, tools, machines and other special equipment to increase production to 20,000 toys daily making it the largest manufacturer of toys in the middle west.
-One of the first toys produced was an “exact toy replica of the new Ford”.
+Over the following 30 days, the company re-arranged and equipped the old air rifle plant with dies, tools, machines and other special equipment to increase production to 20,000 toys daily, making it the largest manufacturer of toys in the middle west.
+One of the first toys produced was an "exact toy replica of the new Ford".
 Other toys made in the new plant were tops, motor buses, trucks, wrecking trucks with crane, toy vans, express trucks and several other novelties.

-In May 1928, the company announced record-high first quarter profits of approximately $75,000 along with a capital stock increase from 25,000 to 75,000.
+In May 1928, the company announced record-high first-quarter profits of approximately $75,000 along with a capital stock increase from 25,000 to 75,000.
 Stockholders were paid 100% dividends.
-Bassford, by then in very poor health, sold his interests in the company and resigned as its president, he passed away a few months later.
-Louis was elected president and Frederick was elected vice president and Secretary-Treasurer.
+Bassford, by then in very poor health, sold his interests in the company and resigned as its president, he died a few months later.
+Louis was elected president and Frederick was elected vice president and secretary-treasurer.